Gustaf-C/anki-chinese-support-3/README.md

 ## Changelog

+### 0.XX.XX

+- **Features**
+  - Improved clarity for when 汉字 button is clicked
+  - No longer append classifier and alternates to definitions, use the appropriate fields instead

+- **Bugfixes**
+  - Allow using addon in both add note and browse windows at the same time (known issue: button will not update between windows)
+  - Fixed crash after switching profile
+  - Fixed colorization of fields in editor
+  - Final b and r will no longer be deleted from definitions
+  - Fixed a crash if trying to autofill an emoji
+  - Fixed 汉字 button sometimes not showing whether the addon is actually activated

-- Redux to 0.16.0:
+### Redux to 0.16.0

+Note that this is the **last update for 2.1.66**.

+- **Features**
   - Updated for Qt6
+  - Stop automatically creating the model decks, still available as template
+  - Added bulk fill frequency
+  - Simplified and traditional fields will always be filled
+  - Always fill color hanzi when bulk filling
+- **Bugfixes**
   - Fixed Google & Baidu TTS
-  - Don't automatically create the model decks, still available as template.
   - Removed extra final new line from translations
-  - Always fill color hanzi when bulk filling
   - Fixed error when certain special characters were in hanzi field
-  - Added bulk fill frequency
+- **Misc**
   - Updated dictionaries
   - Reduced addon size by not shipping the dictionary backup
-  - Back end tweaks
+  - Backend tweaks